sufyansalim/chord-keyvaluestore/README.md

-# This is an Iplementation of the Chord Paper in JavaScript
+# This is an Implementation of the Chord Paper in JavaScript

 ```
 Chord: A scalable peer-to-peer lookup service for internet applications